msawczyn/EFDesigner/VSMarketplace blurb.md

 opening an .efmodel file.
 This is an issue related to the Visual Studio 16 SDK and is currently under investigation.
 Visual Studio
 2017 does not exhibit this issue.

+If this is important to you, you can follow it at [developercommunity.visualstudio.com](https://developercommunity.visualstudio.com/content/problem/539313/microsoftvisualstudioprojectsystemvsimplementation.html).

 **ChangeLog**

 **1.2.7.1**